3hhh/klickly/README.md

 Execute `klickly` without arguments on the command-line to obtain an overview of its capabilities.

+### Check your tempo

+You can add the [xtalk time plugin](https://github.com/3hhh/xtalk/blob/master/plugins/time.py) to check your tempo against the click produced by `klickly` in real-time whilst performing.

 ## Uninstall

 1. Remove all symlinks that you created during the installation.